openebs-archive/openebs-docs/docs/minio.md

 ### Install the MinIO cluster

 A tenant is a MinIO cluster created and managed by the operator.
 Before creating a tenant, please ensure you have requisite nodes and drives in place.
 In this guide, we are using 4 Nodes with one 100Gi block device attached per each node.
-Using the MinIO operator, the following command will generate a YAML file as per the given requirement, and the file can be modified as per your specific requirements.
+Using the MinIO operator, the following command will generate a YAML file as per the given requirement and the file can be modified as per user specific requirements.
 ```
 $ kubectl minio tenant create --name tenant1 --servers 4 --volumes 4 --capacity 400Gi -o > tenant.yaml
 ```